tkishel/pe_tune/README.md

 # JVM Summary: Using 768 MB per Puppet Server JRuby for pe-master.puppetdebug.vlan
 ```

-This outputs node-specific settings by default.
-That output needs to be saved to node-specific YAML files in a node-specific hierarchy.
+By default, this subcommand outputs node-specific settings to be saved to node-specific YAML files in a node-specific hierarchy.

 For example: